humphreydev5/alx-interview/README.md

    git clone https://github.com/username/alx-interview.git

-Each question is stored in its own folder.
+Each question is stored in its folder.
 Here’s the general structure of the repository:

+##Usage

+1. Browsing Questions – Open the relevant topic folder (e.g., arrays, linked_lists, etc.) to find questions related to that data structure or algorithm.
+2. Running Solutions – To run solutions, you can use your local environment, or if you are using a specific programming language, open the relevant file in a code editor or IDE and run it directly.
+3. Contributing Solutions – If you have alternative solutions or optimizations, please feel free to contribute!